The Promenade

 Calettina

-Calettina is the most visibly distinctive district of the Seaside portion of the city.
-Here, a community of expatriates from the Litoric Islands has slowly grown over time into a distinctive melding of Anharan and Islander culture.
-While they did not all arrive at once, the first wave of immigrants came to The Promenade as the island of Caletta saw increased raids by the Nemura's Cay Pirates, hence the district's name of "little Caletta."
-As life in the Litoric Islands was disrupted by the Northern Tribes during the Frozen Wars, Calettina saw increased immigration from other areas of the Islands."It was like coming home, and a most pleasant surprise, for they had brought a little piece of the Islands right into one of Anhara's major cities." - Marcolo Matei, Wide Blue BeyondThe architecture and ambience of Calettina reflects the foreign traditions of its residents.
+Calettina is the most visibly distinctive district of the Seaside half of the city.
+Here, a community of expatriates from the Litoric Islands has slowly grown into a distinctive melding of Anharan and Islander culture.
+It is made up of a mix of people from all the islands, but first among them are those from the island of Caletta.
+They first fled to the Promenade as Caletta saw increased raids by the Nemura's Cay Pirates, giving the district the name "little Caletta."
+As life in the Litoric Islands was disrupted by the Northern Tribes during the Frozen Wars, Calettina saw increased immigration from other areas of the Islands."It was like coming home, and a most pleasant surprise, for they had brought a little piece of the Islands right into one of Anhara's cities." - Marcolo Matei, Wide Blue BeyondThe architecture and ambiance of Calettina reflect the foreign traditions of its residents.
 Like on the island of Caletta, the homes in this district feature open windows, natural light, and courtyards shared between neighbors.
-While this reflects the fashion of the motherland for residents of Calettina, it also reflects their values, as the waters around the pilings of the piers upon which the structures rest are kept impeccably clean, in stark contrast to the rest of the Seaside.
+While this is the vernacular of the motherland, it is also a reflection of their values.
+The waters around the pilings of the piers upon which the structures rest are kept impeccably clean and the air is often purified with scents, in stark contrast to the rest of the Seaside.
 In further contrast with the rest of the city, the people of Calettina have a sense of community and self-reliance which can only be born from the experience of immigration.
-This allows them to rise above many of the issues of violence and poverty which exist in other parts of the Seaside.
+This allows them to rise above many of the issues of violence and poverty that exist in other parts of the Seaside.

 "Lord Prominere has issued a writ, ordering the city guard to isolate the leeches of Calettina, lest they spy for the enemy." - Podspot Herald, 42AMThe differences between the people of Calettina and their neighbors have led to varying levels of discord.
-Unpopularity has spiked at times of increased conflict between Anhara and the Litoric Islands, with the greatest violence coinciding with The Waterspout War.
+Unpopularity has spiked at times of increased conflict between Anhara and the Litoric Islands, with the greatest violence coinciding with the Waterspout Wars.
 However, while conflict brings prosecution to Calettina, it also brings wealth.
-Expatriates within Calettina often serve as brokers between naval mercenaries in the Litoric Islands, and the leaders of noble houses in Anhara, who generally lack navies of their own, as well as go-betweens for smugglers avoiding the official trade center of Port Castellion.
+Expatriates within Calettina often serve as brokers between naval mercenaries in the Litoric Islands and the leaders of noble houses in Anhara, who generally lack navies of their own.
+They also serve as go-betweens for smugglers looking to avoid the official entreport of Port Castellion.

 The Spine